Chapter 9 String Manipulation

 str_view(string = x, pattern = ".", html = T)

-Section 9.3.3 describes a few prefined character sets in RegEx.
-We can also define our own character set using the square brackets [ ].
+Section 9.3.4 describes a few predefined character sets in RegEx.
+We can also define our own character set using square brackets [].

-• [abc]: a one-character pattern that matches a, b, or c (inclusive set)
+• [abc]: This defines a one-character pattern that matches either a, b, or c (an inclusive set).

-• [^abc]: a one-character pattern that matches any character except a, b, or c (exclusive set)
+• [^abc]: This defines a one-character pattern that matches any character except a, b, or c.

 str_view(string = x, pattern = "gr[ea]y")